 2) Connection Termination

 After the transmission of the file, the connection must be terminated.
-TFTP does not use a special message to terminate the connection.
-Termination is done by sending the last data block which is less than 512 bytes.
+It does not use a special message to terminate the connection.
+Termination is done by sending the last data block, which is less than 512 bytes.

-This is a guide to TFTP, we have seen what is TFTP, different types of messages in TFTP, connections, how the TFTP connections established and termination which made it easy to understand the concepts.
-I hope you will find this article helpful.
+This is a guide to TFTP.
+Here we have discussed an overview of different types of TFTP messages, how the TFTP connections established, and termination that made it easy to understand the concepts.
 You may also look at the following article to learn more –